AbdullahAlabd/RSS-Parser/README.md

  5. Update your credentials in config.env.
  6. Finally, run the app on localhost: ```node app.js``` or using Nodemon for easier development ```npm run dev```
  7. To avoid any issues with Google Maps api, It's preferred to disable any ad-blocking browser extensions on the web app home page.

+## How it works
+ - A background service running that polls RSS jobs every defined on config.env.
+ - If a polled job posting is not already in DB it gets stored.
+ - Front end client requests job postings data from the backend through ajax call on document initialization.
+ - Backend gets the data directly from database and returns it in json format.
+ - Front end clients formats data and handle searching, ordering, on the client side, for better UX.

 ## Author
 * **Abdullah Alabd** - *Initial work* - [AbdullahAlabd](https://github.com/AbdullahAlabd)